Involutive Brauer groups and Poincar\'e rings: Construction of the involutive Brauer group and comparisons to previous work

 \subsection{\texorpdfstring{Comparison to \cite{Parimala_Srinivas}}{Comparison to Parimala-Srinivas}}

-We will now show that in the cases where \cite{Parimala_Srinivas} and Srinivas were able to define an involutive Brauer group that their construction agrees with ours, and what's more that the natural cohomological invariants that they construct live in our cohomological involutive Brauer group.
+We will now show that in the cases where \cite{Parimala_Srinivas} and Srinivas were able to define an involutive Brauer group, their construction agrees with ours; moreover, the natural cohomological invariants that they construct live in our cohomological involutive Brauer group.
 For this subsection, we will use a subscript $(-)_{\mathrm{PS}}$ to denote those invariants which were defined by Parimala and Srinivas.

 \begin{theorem}~ Let $(X,\lambda,Y,p)$ be a scheme with good quotient such that $2\in \mathbb{G}_m(Y)$.
 Then \begin{enumerate}[label=(\arabic*)] \item If $p:X\to Y$ is \'etale, then the map $\mathrm{Br}_{\mathrm{PS}}(X,\lambda)\to \mathrm{Br}(X,\lambda)$ of Proposition~\ref{prop:from_involutive_Brauer_to_Poincare_Brauer} is an equivalence, where $\mathrm{Br}_{\mathrm{PS}}$ is the involutive Brauer group of Parimala-Srinivas (see Construction~\ref{const: involutive BG of type II} for a review of this functor).
 Furthermore, in this case we also have that the map $\mathrm{Br}^\mathrm{p}(X,\lambda, Y,p)\to \mathrm{H}^1(\mathrm{R}\Gamma_{\acute{e}t})$ is split. \item If $\lambda = p =\mathrm{id}_X$, then the map $\mathrm{Br}_{\mathrm{PS}}(X,\mathrm{id}_X)\to \mathrm{Br}(X,\lambda)$ is an equivalence where the map is the one constructed in Proposition~\ref{prop:from_involutive_Brauer_to_Poincare_Brauer} and $\mathrm{Br}_{\mathrm{PS}}$ is the involutive Brauer group of Parimala-Srinivas (see Construction~\ref{const: involutive BG type I} for a review of this object).
 Furthermore, there is also an equivalence $\mathrm{Br}'(X,\lambda)\cong H^0_{\acute{e}t}(X,\mu_2)\times H^2_{\Acute{e}t}(X;\mu_2)$. \end{enumerate} \end{theorem} \begin{proof} We will first handle the case when $p $ is a degree $2$ \'etale extension.
 Note that in this case we have that $\mathrm{H}^1(\mathrm{R}\Gamma_{\acute{e}t}(X;\mathbb{Z})^{\mathrm{h}(-\lambda)})\cong \mathrm{H}^{0}_{\acute{e}t}(Y;C)$ where $C:=\mathrm{Cofib}(\mathrm{Tr}_{X/Y}:p_*\mathbb{Z}\to \mathbb{Z})$ by Lemma~\ref{lem: some computations of the extra junk in brp}.
 By Corollary \ref{cor: extended fiber sequence of pnbr to br good quotient}, we have that $\mathrm{Br}^{\mathrm{p}}(X,\lambda,Y,p)$ fits into an exact sequence of abelian groups.
 Note that the Eilenberg-MacLane functor sends Galois extensions $A\to B$ of rings to faithful Galois extensions of ring spectra $HA\to HB$ since both are conditions on $B\otimes_A B$ and $HB\otimes_{HA}HB$, and the tensor product of faithfully flat rings is the derived tensor product of faithfully flat rings.
 What is more, by the identification of the connecting maps in Theorem~\ref{cor:Poincare_Brauer_to_Brauer_fiber} we see that the map $\mathrm{Br}_{\mathrm{PS}}\to \mathrm{Br}^{\mathrm{p}}$ extends to a map of exact sequences from the exact sequence of \cite[Theorem 1.2]{Parimala_Srinivas}.
 Note that we have a commutative diagram